gura-lang/gura-lang.github.io/Download.md

   onClick="ga('send', 'event', 'download', 'click', 'gura-{{ gura_version }}-win32.zip');">gura-{{ gura_version }}-win32.zip</a>
   in some directory and edit PATH environment so that it includes `gura\bin-x86` directory in the expanded content.

-## MacOS
+## Mac OS X

-It has been confirmed that Gura runs on the following versions of MacOS.
+It has been confirmed that Gura runs on the following versions of Mac OS X.

 * OS X 10.9 Mavericks